onzfonz/comp227/src/content/2/en/part2c.md

 the code logic needs to be such that no single computation can take too long.

 There is a host of additional material on the subject to be found on the internet.
-One particularly clear presentation of the topic is the presentation by Philip Roberts called [What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ)
+For example, Philip Roberts clearly explains event loops in his presentation, [What the heck is the event loop anyway?](https://www.youtube.com/watch?v=8aGhZQkoFbQ)

 In today's browsers, it is possible to run parallelized code with the help of so-called